 ALL employees must report work-related injuries or occupational illnesses that occur on our campus (or in the course of job duties that occur off campus).

 As an employee, what do I do if I get hurt on the job?

 Immediately report the injury/illness to your supervisor and, if necessary, seek medical treatment.
 Even if you do not seek medical treatment, you must report the injury/illness to your supervisor.

 Your supervisor will help you fill out the PSU Injury Report Form

 You complete the top portion of the PSU Injury Report and your supervisor completes the bottom portion.
 You or your supervisor must immediately submit the completed form to Human Resources.
-PSU requires this form not only to meet legal reporting obligations, but because we want to prevent similar occurrences.
+PSU requires this form to meet legal reporting obligations and prevent similar occurrences.

 What if I need medical treatment for a work-related injury or illness?

 You may receive medical treatment from the health care provider of your choice.
 For more information about medical care including billing and prescription drug coverage refer to this link on SAIF’s site.